Inklingo

 verbA2general

-Use this word when you are stopping a person who is speaking or an ongoing activity.
+Use this word when you are stopping someone while they are speaking or when you are disrupting an ongoing activity or process.

 A small child is eagerly telling a story, but an adult gently raises a hand to stop the child's speech, symbolizing an interruption.